 Azithromycin is a second line treatment with a single 1 g dose followed by a 500 mg tablet taken once daily for two days.

 Both treatments are available to buy online at 121doc.
 In order to ensure the medication is safe and effective for you to use, you will be required to complete a free and confidential online consultation.
 You will then be issued a prescription so that the pharmacy can dispense your order for free next day delivery and your medication could be with you within 24 hours.
-If you live in London you may have your order in as little as two hours.

 Our sexual health blog posts will give you lots more information on STI's and other general health issues in an easy to understand format.